kuzzleio/documentation/src/core/1/guide/guides/essentials/real-time/index.md

    "collection": "yellow-taxi",
    "body": {
    },
-   "user": "all" // Receive notification when user enter or exit the room }
+   "user": "all" // Receive notification when a user enters or exits the room }
 ```